 We have three primary elements of total direct compensation: (1) base salary; (2) annual incentive awards; and (3) long-term incentive awards consisting of a mix of performance units, stock options, and restricted stock.
-The Compensation Committee again retained Frederic W. Cook & Co., Inc. ("FW Cook") as its independent compensation consultant to advise the Compensation Committee with respect to our executive compensation program.
-The Compensation Committee generally relied upon the recommendations of FW Cook as it developed the 2020 program.
+The Compensation Committee again retained Frederic W. Cook & Co., Inc. (FW Cook) as its independent compensation consultant to advise the Compensation Committee with respect to our executive compensation program.
+The Compensation Committee generally relied upon the recommendations of FW Cook in its development of the 2021 program.

-As shown in the charts below, 84% of Mr. Fletcher's 2020 total direct compensation and an average of 82% of the other NEOs' 2020 total direct compensation was tied to Company performance and was not guaranteed.
+As shown in the charts below, 85% of Mr. Fletcher's 2021 total direct compensation and an average of 81% of the other NEOs' 2021 total direct compensation was tied to Company performance and was not guaranteed.

-CEO 2020 Total Direct Compensation Mix
+CEO 2021 Total Direct Compensation Mix

-Other NEOs 2020 Total Direct Compensation Mix
+Other NEOs 2021 Total Direct Compensation Mix